codehornets/claude-assess-decide-do-mega-prompt/docs/ADD_PHILOSOPHY.md

 The question isn't "Am I spending equal time in each realm?" but "Is my current realm distribution appropriate for what I'm working on?"

-**Zen Status** (from addTaskManager) measures this: the count of items in each realm.
-High Zen = balanced distribution.
-Low Zen = bottlenecks in one realm, emptiness in others.
+**Zen Status** (from addTaskManager) using a few dozens of metrics, including the total number in each realm, the rate of items moving to and from each realm, the rate of completing / deleting items, the Zen Status was created as a way to identify the current state.
+There are currently 50 "bands" or layers of potential Zen Statuses, from balanced to imbalanced.

 ## ADD as Life Philosophy